-3.2 How SecControl Works
+3.2.
+How SecControl Works

-As Fig. 1 shows, the four working steps of SecControl are: (1) The security threats are detected by security tools and the detection results are recorded and preprocessed by Threat Collecting Agents (ThreatCA).
+The working process of SecControl is shown in Figure 1.
+There are four steps: (1) The security threats are detected by security tools and the detection results are recorded and processed by Threat Collecting Agents (ThreatCA).
 (2) The preprocessed threat information is sent from ThreatCA to the SecControl Node.
 (3) The SecControl Node converges and analyzes the threat information to decide how to make a defense response over SDN networks.
-And, the defense responses will be translated to SDN rules.
+Based on the defense response, new SDN rules are generated.
 (4) The SecControl Node distributes the generated SDN rules to the corresponding SDN controllers for enforcement.
+After the four steps, the network devices behaviors in the SDN networks are modified based on the detected security threats.